kapouer/bundledom/README.md

 - root: path
 - custom: function(dom, opts, data) {} returning a promise
 - remotes: list of allowed remote domains to download from
+- iife: wrap each script in IIFE (default false)

 Strings are matched simply by searching a substring.